psfinaki/CheckYourCzech/README.md

 ## Features

-- For the plurals, the gender can be selected
+- For plurals, the gender can be selected
+- For comparatives, the regularity can be selected
 - Semi automated deployment
 - Alerts about requests and exceptions